 Onwards and upwards!

+As one of the top .NET development companies in our market, we’ve gone deep on all its quirks, as well as its capabilities to flex with our customers’ needs.
 The journey to cross-platform .NET applications is a challenging but rewarding one.
 While running on Linux is useful, the real business value comes from running on a PaaS or hosting provider.
 Upcoming articles will explore different scenarios for modernizing .NET applications to make them run identically on Windows and Linux, and talk about how to deploy them onto various platforms and cloud services.
 Today’s technology makes it possible, but it takes extra effort in the software development to make it actually work.
 In the end, you’ll be able to see many more of the ways you can get your .NET applications in front of your customers and maintain them effectively.

 .NET Micro Framework: https://netmf.github.io/